Hourman is a name shared by three superheroes from DC Comics.

 - Granola Girl: Bethany, the curious and precocious ex-wife of Snapper Carr and predestined girlfriend of Hourman.

-- Heroic Sacrifice: In JSA, Tyler, after being told by Rex Tyler that he is "as alive as any of us", decides to save his predecessor from his historical death by impersonating him in what would have been Rex's final battle with the time-villain, Extant.
+- Heroic Sacrifice: In JSA, Tyler decides to save his predecessor from his historical death by impersonating him in what would have been Rex's final battle with the time-villain, Extant; Rex Tyler protested that he was "as alive as any of us", but Tyler simply affirmed that he appreciated that more than he could convey to Rex.
 As of early 2010, he's still "completely disassembled" - although this doesn't stop earlier incarnations from occasionally visiting.

 - Just a Machine: How he tries to justify him dying in Rex's place.
 Defied by Rex, who declares that Matt is "as alive as any of us".